 - Depression: Those who have lost loved ones may experience deep sadness.
 They may be overcome with loneliness and feel that they cannot make it on their own.

-- Fear: The death of a loved one may cause feeling of worry or panic.
+- Fear: The death of a loved one may cause feelings of worry or panic.
 People often worry about their own deaths or become frightened by the thought of life without their loved one.

-How to Work Through Your Grief
+How to Work Through Grief:

 - Express your feelings: Talk to someone you trust.
 Holding your pain inside can create even more problems.

-- Accept help: Embrace people’s offerings of both emotional and practical support.
+- Accept help: Embrace offerings of both emotional and practical support.
 No one expects you to handle everything on your own.

 - Get enough rest: Take time to rest and get enough sleep at night.
 Tiredness is a common symptom of grief.

-- Stay healthy: Grief puts stress on the body requiring attention to your health.
+- Stay healthy: Grief puts stress on the body, requiring attention to your health.
 Eat a healthy diet and avoid harmful substances such as alcohol and drugs.